osu-eesc/cms-docs/user-guide/docs/update-log.md

 # List of changes to the web guide

+- 05/13/2019
+    - Added info about the "Registration Closed" checkbox on events

 - 05/06/2019
     - Added How-to-videos page
     - Added information about EESC copyediting for content authors and editors